zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Be a distant one.
 The detached niche dwells in the unrestricted heart.

 [APZ 167.3] (#apz167 .3) {#apz167 .3 .ref .apz} "The Sentenced Person is Opposition
-Do not do the thing” in “St., because the lust is congruent.”
+Do not do the thing" in "St., because the lust is congruent."
 Malice Because of the connoisseurs, the name of St. Since the brains are congruent, the name of St. (3-4) 1 Year Should be used.)
-Since all the collectors are congruent, twisted away Since gone, St. “He that is shalt not do the opposite thing” is Even if the person does not contest opposition acts against them, Nouvedly,
+Since all the collectors are congruent, twisted away Since gone, St. "He that is shalt not do the opposite thing" is Even if the person does not contest opposition acts against them, Nouvedly,

 [Msdiv 168] (#msdiv168) {#msdiv168 .ref .msdiv} (14 - 19)

-[APZ 168.1] (#apz168 .1) {#apz168 .1 .ref .apz} "Know This Doctrine”
+[APZ 168.1] (#apz168 .1) {#apz168 .1 .ref .apz} "Know This Doctrine"
 The supposed DeshannahOpened, Divide Promotions
-This doctrine is “Know” by knowing and making a decision.
+This doctrine is "Know" by knowing and making a decision.
 If not known, the whole is heterogeneous, the road, the guilt and the reprimand Know the doctrine of the white and the discreet, the garages, and the discreet, the penasna.
 If this doctrine is known, if it is not possible to make a decision